 Rick Stemm

-Rick Stemm is a Wellington-based playwright originally from Madison, WI and San Antonio, TX.
-A long time game writer and game designer as well as a playwright, plus fight choreographer and martial artist, Rick combines interactivity, technology, and movement in his stage shows.
+Rick Stemm is an Auckland-based playwright originally from Madison, WI and San Antonio, TX.
+Currently a Creative Director, Rick is a long time game writer and game designer as well as a playwright, plus fight choreographer and martial artist, combining interactivity, technology, and movement in his shows.

-You've Ruined a Perfectly Good Mystery sold out its debut run in Madison and went on to the New York International Fringe Fest, as well as enjoying other performances around the States.
-His panto Open Sesame! set the box office record for San Antonio's perennial favorite Overtime Theater.
+You've Ruined a Perfectly Good Mystery sold out its debut run in Madison and went on to the New York International Fringe Festival, as well as enjoying other performances around the States.
+His pantomime Open Sesame! set the box office record for San Antonio's perennial favorite Overtime Theater.
 And his Heroes Must Die was the first transmedia performance to combine a full stage show with an actual video game.
+He also has a suite of short plays available.
+Many feature large casts well-suited to school productions.

 Rick has won several awards for plays, short plays, and choreography, as well as being nominated for the prestigious Lanford Wilson prize for emerging playwrights.
 As a mentor at the world-renowned creative youth development program SAY Sí, Rick tried to pass his love of storytelling and collaborative art to his students.